ericmj/workshop/lab4/README.md

 ### Lab purpose

 Learn about processes and message passing.
 We'll be using a slightly different flow.
 In this lab, we are testing concurrent features without demanding setup requirements, so TrueStory doesn't make much sense.
 We'll be testing with plain old ExUnit tests.

 We'll also revise the flow a little bit, so you'll know how to create a project from scratch.

 ### Lab instructions

-Create a new mix project with `mix new lab4`.

-The `lab4` directory has a file `lib/lab4.ex` which contains some stubbed out functions.
-Copy the file to `lib/` in your project and implement the functions.
+The `lab4` directory has a file `lib/lab4.ex` which contains an implementation of chat room with some stubbed out functions.
+As usual, use that template to implement features in your chatroom until all of your tests pass.

   1. Create a process that just returns the first message it receives and then dies.